myCanaless/financial_fraud/README.md

 ## Model Performance

-- Used a Gradient Boosting Classifier to received an accuracy of 0.9995725044949895
+- Ran a Gradient Boosting Classifier to received an accuracy of 0.9995725044949895

+- Ran a RandomizedSearchCV as the dataset was to large for a GridSearchCV
-- Used a RandomizedSearchCV to find the best parameters: 'n_estimators','learning_rate, and 'max_depth'
+- Using it to find the best parameters: 'n_estimators','learning_rate, and 'max_depth'

 <pre>
 # best parameters